Hawaii Two-0 Progress Report

 S21B

-CFHT MegaCam12.4 hrs of queue time executed (PI Zalesky)
+CFHT MegaCam12.4 hrs of queue data obtained (PI Zalesky)

-CFHT MegaCam24 hrs of queue time executed (PI Sanders)
+CFHT MegaCam24 hrs of queue data obtained (PI Sanders)

-Subaru HSC — awarded 17.4 hrs of queue time (PI Zalesky)
+Subaru HSC — 28 hrs of queue time awarded, 12.6 hrs executed (PI Zalesky)

 Keck II DEIMOS — 3 successful nights (PI Sanders)